Weaving for Justice is the major project of Sophia’s Circle,

-We honor the hundreds of friends who have supported this effort over its history through memberships, donations, volunteering in the sales, and serving on the board.
-Working with Christine today in the Weaving for Justice volunteer board are:
+We honor the hundreds of friends who have supported this effort over its history through memberships, donations, volunteering in the sales, and serving on the Steering Committee.
+Working with Christine today in the Weaving for Justice volunteer Steering Committee are:

-- Patricia Gonzalez – Retired from the manufacturing sector and volunteer with Mesilla Valley Film Society at the Fountain Theater.
+Patricia Gonzalez – Retired from the manufacturing sector and volunteer with the Mesilla Valley Film Society at the Fountain Theater.

 Crystal Massey –Volunteer Coordinator with Kids in Need of Defense (KIND) in El Paso, Texas at the Office of Refugee Resettlement (ORR) Emergency Intake Site (EIS).
 She was formerly the Volunteer Engagement Coordinator of the Immigration Justice Campaign at the American Immigration Council.

 Sally Meisenhelder– Retired nurse, now living in Cambodia.
 She first started appreciating weavings 30 years ago when she worked as a visiting nurse on the Navajo reservation.
 She loves to travel and explore new areas.

 Kristi Smith –Entrepreneur and Small Business Consultant.
 Master of Arts from NMSU’s Department of Government focused on microenterprise opportunities and social justice movements among Mayan women in Chiapas.